Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

 \textit{Volume Calculator.} To compute the volume of target objects, we employ the 3D segmentation masks.
-The volume is calculated by counting foreground voxels (corresponding to anatomical structures and tumors) and converting this count into a measurement using voxel spacing values stored in the NIfTI header.
-Given a segmentation mask $M \in \mathbb{R}^{H \times W \times D}$, where foreground voxels are defined as those with values greater than zero, and voxel spacings $(d_x, d_y, d_z)$ in millimeters, the volume is calculated as Equation~\ref{equa:vol}.
+The volume is calculated, as Equation~\ref{equa:vol}, by counting foreground voxels (corresponding to anatomical structures and tumors) and converting this count into a measurement using voxel spacing values in the NIfTI header.
+Given a segmentation mask $M \in \mathbb{R}^{H \times W \times D}$, where foreground voxels are defined as those with values greater than zero, and voxel spacings $(d_x, d_y, d_z)$ in millimeters.

 where $i,j,k$ denote indices along the height, width, and depth dimensions of the 3D volume, and division by 1000 converts the volume from $\mathrm{mm}^3$ to $\mathrm{cm}^3$.
 Segmentation masks containing only background voxels are excluded.
 This voxel-based volume calculator follows standard practice in volumetric medical image segmentation and enables consistent quantitative comparison across datasets with varying spatial resolutions.